HEaslea/SDE_Notes/GENERAL/All To Do With Arrays.md

 One general idea: the precondition of quicksort is nada, doesn't require anything, however, what if we impose the precondition that we somewhat organise values.
 I would call it a **Flexible Precondition**: isn't mandatory, however, would speed up run time of a specific implementation that we have.
 The **Flexible Precondition**: is that we should probably have a pivot, and then arrange, all < before, = in the middle, and > after that.
 See page 51, and that will create the Dutch national flag lol.
-We have an idea of the pivot before hand, then we are handing quicksort a beautifully wired array that it can fucking blast through.
+We have an idea of the pivot before hand, then we are handing quicksort a beautifully wired array that it can blast through.
 Why not not use a quick sort?
-Fuck you, that's why.
 The = is really applicable if we have an array of very similar numbers. eg. `A = <0,1,2,0,2,1,1>`
 The pivot index here will be 3 (0).